 Self-exclusion – on-line

 Gamblers can ask gambling operators to exclude them from gambling with them for a set length of time.
 This is an option that all UK gambling operators have to provide by law.
 To self-exclude from on-line gambling sites people will need to contact each individual website operator.
 Operators can only close accounts at the account holder’s request, although most are happy to work with registered charities who are assisting people with gambling problems.
-For further information about self-exclusion from on-line operators, including an up-to-date list of UK operators, see the Remote Gambling Association (RGA) website.
+For further information about self-exclusion from on-line operators, including an up-to-date list of UK operators, see the Betting and Gaming Council (BGC) website.

 Self-exclusion – gambling venues